vankoto2/react-spa/README.md

 ### `npx json-server --watch data/db.json --port 8000`

 Runs a Fake REST API.
-**If you don't `npx json-server --watch data/db.json --port 8000` you will get error 'Failed to fetch'**
+**If you don't run `npx json-server --watch data/db.json --port 8000` you will get error 'Failed to fetch'**

 ## About SPA